Chintan-Patel-Games/Linked-List-Snake/README.md

 # 🐍 Linked List Snake

-**Linked-List-Snake** is a 2D Unity-based twist on the classic Snake game that integrates core computer science concepts.
-This project showcases the practical use of **Singly Linked Lists** and **Doubly Linked Lists** within gameplay mechanics.
+A console-based version of the classic **Snake** game implemented in C++.
+This project uniquely integrates **Linked List** and **Doubly Linked List** data structures to represent the snake and simulate operations based on the food it consumes.

 ## 🎮 Gameplay Features

-- Built with **Unity 2D**
+- Console-based interface with keyboard input
 - Classic snake movement and growth
 - Different food types trigger unique linked list operations
 - Game over on self-collision